jacebenson/jace.pro/content/post/2018-12-02-k19-proposals/index.md

 -   Improved device tracking (azure intune) for compliance, and security reasons.\
--   Solarwinds import to improve discovery
+-   SolarWinds import to improve discovery
--   Crashplan import to drive compliance of legalholds and status in a central system
+-   CrashPlan import to drive compliance of legal holds and status in a central system

 ### Attendees will learn how to: